Skip to main content

 How often should seniors play memory games?

-Daily practice of 15-20 minutes is ideal.
-Research on cognitive training suggests that consistent, moderate practice is more effective than intensive but sporadic sessions.
-A 15-minute daily practice produces better long-term results than a 45-minute session once a week.
+Daily practice of fifteen to twenty minutes is ideal.
+The broader cognitive-training research consistently suggests that consistent, moderate practice is more effective than intensive but sporadic sessions.
+A fifteen-minute daily practice tends to produce better long-term results than a forty-five-minute session once a week.
 Building the habit matters more than the duration of individual sessions.

 Can memory games actually slow cognitive decline?